Actress Lori Loughlin to plead guilty in college admissions scandal - France 24

 Those charges could carry penalties of up to 45 years in prison if convicted.

-The pair are now the 23rd and 24th parents to plead guilty in the case, according to a statement from the US Justice Department.
+The pair are set to become the 23rd and 24th parents to plead guilty in the case, according to a statement from the US Justice Department.

 "Under the plea agreements filed today, these defendants will serve prison terms reflecting their respective roles in a conspiracy to corrupt the college admissions process and which are consistent with prior sentences in this case," said US Attorney Andrew Lelling.